1987–88 in English football: Fourth Division

-Wolverhampton Wanderers clinched the Fourth Division title, the Associate Members' Cup and promotion to the Third Division at the end of a thrilling season where striker Steve Bull found the net 52 times in all competitions.
-They were joined in promotion by Cardiff City and Swansea City as well as another fallen giant, Bolton Wanderers, who enjoyed their first successful season for a decade.
+Wolverhampton Wanderers clinched the Fourth Division title, the Associate Members' Cup and promotion to the Third Division at the end of a season where striker Steve Bull found the net 52 times in all competitions.
+They were joined in promotion by Cardiff City and Swansea City as well as Bolton Wanderers, who had their first successful season for a decade.

 Debt-ridden Newport County moved closer to oblivion, losing their league status with just 25 points to suffer a second successive relegation and find themselves being forced into non-league football a mere five years after being on the brink of the Second Division and seven years after playing in the quarter finals of the European Cup Winners' Cup.
 Their relegation would prove the beginning of the end for this incarnation of the club, who folded before the end of the following season and were subsequently forced to reform for the 1989–90 season.

 Scunthorpe United left the Old Showground and moved into Glanford Park, thus becoming the first English club in more than 30 years to move to a new stadium.